gtk-rs/lgpl-docs/atk/vendor.md

 <!-- enum Role -->
 Describes the role of an object

 These are the built-in enumerated roles that UI components can have in ATK.
-Other roles may be added at runtime, so an AtkRole >= ATK_ROLE_LAST_DEFINED is not necessarily an error.
+Other roles may be added at runtime, so an AtkRole >= `Role::LastDefined` is not necessarily an error.
 <!-- enum Role::variant Invalid -->
 Invalid role
 <!-- enum Role::variant AcceleratorLabel -->